 - Inability to lose weight

 What is DHEAS (DS)?

-DHEAS (DS) (dehydroepiandrosterone) is an endogenous hormone that is secreted by the adrenal gland.
+DHEAS (DS) (dehydroepiandrosterone) is an endogenous hormone secreted by the adrenal gland.
 DHEA-S can produce various hormones like estrogen, progesterone, cortisone, and testosterone.
-While maintaining regular exercise, it increases the production of DHEA-S level in the body; this level also tends to decrease as people age in time, particularly after the age of 30.
-People with anorexia, end-stage kidney disease, type 2 diabetes (non-insulin dependent diabetes), AIDS, adrenal insufficiency, and those critically ill are believed to have low DHEA-S level.
+While maintaining regular exercise increases the production of DHEA-S levels in the body, this level also tends to decrease as people age time, particularly after age 30.
+People with anorexia, end-stage kidney disease, type 2 diabetes (non-insulin-dependent diabetes), AIDS, adrenal insufficiency, and those critically ill are believed to have low DHEA-S levels.

 FSH Test for Women

 An FSH test is a simple blood test.
 Women might be asked to have this test done at a specific point in their menstrual cycle, usually the first couple of days.
 In women, the most common reasons for the follicle-stimulating hormone (FSH) test include:

 - Diagnosing disorders of the pituitary gland or diseases involving the ovaries

 In men, a follicle-stimulating hormone (FSH) test may be done to: